Welcome to Breakthrough2Change Counselling

 Russell is a accredited professional Counsellor / Psychotherapist with a MSc degree in Person-Centred Experiential (PCE) Psychotherapy.
 He also has a diploma in CBT.
 Currently working in private practice, from his home near Boston in Lincolnshire, he offers counselling/psychotherapy for adult clients including individuals, couples and family members.
 Sessions can take place online or in-person.

 Previously, Russell was a registered nurse for almost 20 years and gained a wealth of experience helping and supporting others through their mental health difficulties and emotional distress.
 Following his nursing career, Russell joined the NHS Improving Access to Psychological Therapies (IAPT) service and was employed as a Counsellor.
 Here he was a Counsellor for patients who suffered with depression.
-Russell was then trained in Couple Therapy for depression and went on to study and pursue further trainings in Emotion Focused Therapy, Dynamic Emotion Focused therapy and Emotionally Focused Couple Therapy.

 Russell believes that the bedrock for all 'good therapy' is the therapist's ability and capacity to offer a genuine, caring, empathic and accepting therapeutic relationship for each and every client.
-This is the core ethos of the Person-Centred Approach and is the solid foundation for all Emotion Focused Therapy.
+This is the core ethos of the Person-Centred Approach and is the solid foundation for all Emotionally Focused Therapy.
 The main models of therapy which inform Russell's practice in psychotherapy and counselling are humanistic, experiential and emotion focused.

 As a counsellor/psychotherapist my main aim is to provide a healing relationship for all those who seek my help.
 I combine what I consider to be the best of 'person-centred approach' with 'emotion focused therapies'.
 My intention is to offer all clients my caring attention which is both compassionate, empathic and non-judgemental.
 This way of being creates 'safety' in the relationship between client and therapist.
 Safety supports clients to focus their attention inwards and to explore what is troubling them and to share with the therapist how they are being emotionally impacted.